mconf/docs-org/_posts/2017-07-30-mconf-web-configuration.md

 There are basically 3 ways to configure the website:

 * Using the management area in the website: **this is what you should do**, see more about it below;
-* Pre-populate the database before creating it, using `setup_conf.yml` file: useful for development or to setup more than one website (see [[this page|Configuration-Files]]);
+* Pre-populate the database before creating it, using `setup_conf.yml` file: useful for development or to setup more than one website (see more about it at the end of this page);
 * Hacking the source code and directly editing the database: you'll only need to do it if you need to change something that is not yet configurable using the management page.
 You'll also need knowledge in Rails and the internals of Mconf-Web.

-It is also important to point out that the majority of the things you change in the configurations of Mconf-Web will require a [[restart|Deployment#restart]] in the application.
+It is also important to point out that the majority of the things you change in the configurations of Mconf-Web will require a [restart]({% post_url 2017-07-30-mconf-web-deploy %}#restart) in the application.

 ## Management area